Evgeny Afineevsky: Documentaries on Ukraine and Syria

 His historical feature documentary Winter on Fire was an official selection of the Venice and Telluride international film festivals, received the People's Choice Award for the Best Documentary from the Toronto International Film Festival, the 2016 Television Academy Honors Award and was nominated for an Academy Award in the Best Documentary category and the Primetime Emmy Awards in the Exceptional Merit in Documentary Filmmaking category.
 The film covered the Euromaidan protests in Ukraine.

-In 2016 Afineevsky spent months on the ground in Syria, using his cameras to craft a comprehensive account of the war.
-His documentary, Cries from Syria, was an Official Selection at the 2017 Sundance Film Festival.
-HBO acquired US TV rights to Cries from Syria ahead of its world premiere in the Documentary Premieres section of the 2017 Sundance Film Festival.
-The film debuted on March 13, 2017, and on HBO NOW, HBO GO, HBO On Demand and affiliate portals.
+In 2016, Afineevsky filmed extensively in Syria for the documentary Cries from Syria, which later became an Official Selection at the 2017 Sundance Film Festival.
+HBO acquired US TV rights to Cries from Syria and broadcast it on March 13, 2017.
+It was also shown on HBO NOW, HBO GO, HBO On Demand and affiliate portals.

 In August 2017 Afineevsky was awarded with the Friend of the Free Press Trophy by the Los Angeles Press Club for his work on Cries from Syria.
 He was named the Best Director at the annual Critics' Choice Documentary Awards in New York on November 2, 2017.
 On November 21, 2017 Producers Guild of America named Cries from Syria among the nominees for the Outstanding Producer of Documentary Motion Pictures Award.
 He and his film earned IPA Satellite Awards nominations for Best Documentary and Best Song in a Documentary for PRAYERS FOR THIS WORLD, performed by Cher.
 The Awards Circuit Community Awards nominated his movie as Best Documentary Feature for 2017.
 He won International Documentary Association’s Courage Under Fire Award, earned a PGA Award nomination, won a Humanitas Prize and Cinema for Peace Awards as Most Valuable Documentary of the Year, won 32nd Fort Lauderdale Film Festival, Documentaries Without Borders Film Festival and 51st Houston WorldFest Film Festival, as well as the Overseas Press Club’s Peter Jennings Award.
 During 2018, Afineevsky and his movie Cries from Syria earned four Emmy nominations.

-In 2022, Afineevsky released a documentary Freedom on Fire: Ukraine's Fight For Freedom.
+In 2022, Afineevsky released a documentary Freedom on Fire: Ukraine's Fight for Freedom.